tsundokul/pyradamsa/README.md

 `pyradamsa` provides an interface for calling libradamsa methods from within Python, allowing one to perform mutations on byte blocks (aka fuzzing).
 For more details see [radamsa](https://gitlab.com/akihe/radamsa) (a general-purpose fuzzer) and [libradamsa](https://github.com/andreafioraldi/libradamsa) (precompiled radamsa library).

+### NOTE
+The master branch uses AFL++'s libradamsa.
+An alternative version created by [p1-olm](https://github.com/p1-olm) is available on [radamsa-upstream](https://github.com/tsundokul/pyradamsa/tree/radamsa-upstream) branch and is based on the [original](https://gitlab.com/akihe/radamsa) libradamsa upstream.

+How is the `radamsa-upstream` different than the `master` version?
+- The owl VM initialization uses different seeds, so result are different when mutating same bytes with the same seed
+- Future updates from libradamsa creators will show up first in `radamsa-upstream`

 ## Usage

 Install the package using `pip` (or [build](#building) it from source)